nopnop2002/esp-idf-ssd1306/DeviceAddDemo/README.md

 A new i2c driver is now available in ESP-IDF V5.2.
 This complicated the use of other i2c devices at the same time as the i2c's SSD1306.

-I will record the survey results here.
+I will record the results of my investigation and publish sample code.
 If you want to use SSD1306 and other i2c/spi devices at the same time, please follow the guide below.

 # Using i2c interface